DennyDaVjncj/Dissonance.BTA/README.md

-# Dissonance: the Brain training app
+# Dissonance: the Brain Training App
-mini code quiz built from the DOM
+mini web dev quiz built from the DOM